Deji287/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Create a script that creates a new global variable.
-Wrote a script that prints the result of POWER divided by DIVIDE Wrote a script that displays the result of BREATH to the power LOVE
+Wrote a script that prints the result of POWER divided by DIVIDE Wrote a script that displays the result of BREATH to the power LOVE Wrote a script that converts a number from base 2 to base 10